What type of work have you done?

 What are some of your reasons for joining KASHA?

 I had been living in a place which prided itself in being some sort of alternative spiritual belly button.
 It was hard to attend any sort of function where people weren’t extorting the virtues of being unvaccinated and taking homeopathic sugar pills for cancer.
-Joining CFI was a method of creating skeptical and irreverent safe space.
+Joining KASHA was a method of creating skeptical and irreverent safe space.

 Are there any books or movies that have had a big impact on you?